princeton-ddss/tgemma/README.md

 pip install -e .
 ```

-Authenticate with HuggingFace (you'll be prompted to paste your token — get one at [huggingface.co/settings/tokens](https://huggingface.co/settings/tokens) after accepting the [TranslateGemma license](https://huggingface.co/google/translategemma-12b-it)):
+Authenticate with HuggingFace (you'll be prompted to paste your token — get one after accepting the [TranslateGemma license](https://huggingface.co/google/translategemma-12b-it)):
 ```bash
 hf auth login
 ```